 In 1909, Francis Joseph Campbell was knighted by King Edward VII in recognition of his lifetime of service to people who were blind.
 The Royal National College today continues the work begun by Campbell and Dr. Armitage, preparing students for success in business, counseling, health services and academic pursuits.

-Dr. Samuel P. Hayes, a psychologist at Perkins School for the Blind between 1920 and 1958, is credited with creating the first psychological testing tool for measuring the mental ability of children with visual impairment.
+Dr. Samuel P. Hayes (1874-1958), a psychologist at Perkins School for the Blind between 1920 and 1958, is credited with creating the first psychological testing tool for measuring the mental ability of children with visual impairment.
 He adapted the Stanford-Binet testing program to create the Hayes-Binet Tests of Intelligence for the Blind in 1942, which were instrumental in demonstrating to the world that there is no significant difference in intelligence between individuals with visual impairments and those without.
-The Perkins-Binet tests succeeded the Hayes-Binet tests in 1980.
-The validity of the Perkins-Binet tests was later challenged, and it has since been taken off the market.
+The Perkins-Binet tests succeeded the Hayes-Binet tests in 1980 but have since been taken off the market.

 Sophia Hopkins was a house matron at Perkins who became close with Anne Sullivan as a student and invited her to spend time at her home during school vacations.

 Julia Ward (1819-1910) was born in New York in 1819.
 She married Samuel Gridley Howe in 1843, and together they had six children.
 Julia Ward Howe is today principally remembered for having written “The Battle Hymn of the Republic,” but during her lifetime she was renowned as an abolitionist, woman suffragist, essayist, lecturer and poet whose lecture tours were often sold out.
 She was instrumental in establishing women’s rights organizations throughout the country, and in 1908 she was the first woman elected to the American Academy of Arts and Letters.
 At her funeral services in 1910, Boston’s Symphony Hall was unable to contain the multitude of mourners.